Hawki115/Hawki115/README.md

 - 🌱 I’m currently learning **Java, JavaScript, and Python**
 - 🛠️ Exploring **full-stack development** and **clean code architecture**
-- 👨‍💻 All of my projects are available at [your portfolio link or GitHub Projects tab]
+- 👨‍💻 All of my projects are available at Coming soon
-- 📫 How to reach me: [your email] or [LinkedIn]
+- 📫 How to reach me: Coming Soon or Coming soon

 ---